Ignavia/js-ella/README.md

 ### API Documentation

-You can find the API Documentation of the latest release [here](http://ignavia.github.io/js-ella).
+You can find the API documentation of the latest release [here](http://ignavia.github.io/js-ella).